 One has to attach lint and the fabric to the bottom of the Crib 5 structure.
 Now add a non-flammable liquid ('propanediol').
 This increases absorption.
 Light the testing unit with a match.

-You will know that the textile has passed the test if the fabric and the Crib don't catch alight or smoulder.
+You will know that the fabric has passed the test if the fabric and the Crib don't catch alight or smoulder.

 It's important to check the outer cover and the interior material of the crib.